Updated: July 20, 2021

 But here’s the thing… Banks will go offline, whether you like it or not.

-In fact, as I’m writing this article… personal banking on both websites are currently down while strong gusts of wind and rain are ravaging outside due to a typhoon.
+In fact, as I’m writing this article… personal banking on both websites is currently down while strong gusts of wind and rain are ravaging outside due to a typhoon.

 And as expected, complaints about not being able to withdraw money or do online transactions are all over social media.
 Personally, such rants are unnecessary because the solution is so simple…